 Disclosure: This page contains affiliate links.
 If you purchase through our links, we may earn a commission at no extra cost to you.
 Learn more.

-You Have Hardwood and Area Rugs and You Want ONE Machine That Handles Both โ€” Without Soaking Your Carpets
+You Have Hardwood in the Kitchen and Carpet in the Living Room.
+One Machine Handles Both — Without Soaking Your Rug.

 Roborock S5 Max Robot Vacuum and Mop

-Roborock S5 Max โ€” Best Overall Robot Vacuum2,156 Reviews
+Roborock S5 Max — Best Overall Robot Vacuum2,156 Reviews

-Roborock S5 Max โ€” 4.4โ˜… ยท Vacuums + Mops ยท LiDAR Navigation ยท No-Mop Zones
+Roborock S5 Max — 4.4★ · Vacuums + Mops · LiDAR Navigation · No-Mop Zones

-Check Current Price on Amazon โ†’
+Check Current Price on Amazon →

 Is This Page For You?

-• โœ“You have a mix of hard floors and area rugs โ€” this is the S5 Max's defining use case.
-Set no-mop zones in the app around your rugs and it vacuums and mops everywhere else while never touching your carpets with a wet pad.
+• You have a mix of hard floors and area rugs — this is the S5 Max's defining use case.
+Set no-mop zones in the app around your rugs and carpeted rooms, and it vacuums and mops everywhere else while never touching your carpets with a wet pad.
 One machine, one run, done.

-• โœ“You want first-run accuracy from day one โ€” LiDAR builds an accurate map on the first cleaning run.
+• You want first-run accuracy — not a "learning period" — LiDAR builds an accurate map on the very first cleaning run.
 You draw your no-mop zones and room divisions once, and they work immediately.
-You don't wait three runs for the robot to figure out your floor plan.
+No waiting three to five runs for the robot to figure out your floor plan.

-• โœ—You expect the mop to scrub grout โ€” the S5 Max is a maintenance mop, not a deep-clean scrubber.
-It refreshes your floors between manual cleanings.
-Dried-on grime in grout lines requires a manual mop and a floor cleaning solution.
+• You expect the mop to replace deep cleaning — the S5 Max is a maintenance mop, not a scrubber.
+It refreshes your floors daily between manual deep cleans.
+Dried-on grime in grout lines still requires a manual mop and cleaning solution.

-• โœ—You're on a tight budget โ€” at ~$449, the S5 Max is the premium tier in this comparison.
-If budget is the primary constraint, the eufy 11S at ~$149 or the Roomba i3+ at ~$249 are better fits.
+• You're on a tight budget — at ~$449, the S5 Max is the premium tier.
+If budget is the primary constraint, the eufy 11S at ~$149 or the Roomba i3+ at ~$249 deliver solid vacuuming at significantly lower cost.

 What 2,156 Buyers Consistently Say

-• โœ“LiDAR maps accurately on the first run โ€” no learning period
+• LiDAR maps your home accurately on the first run — no learning period

-• โœ“Electronic water tank controls flow precisely โ€” no over-wetting hardwood
+• Electronic water tank controls flow precisely — no over-wetting hardwood

 What to Know Before You Buy

-• โœ—Premium price โ€” the most expensive machine in this comparison at ~$449
+• Premium price at ~$449 — the most expensive in this comparison tier

-• โœ—Mopping is maintenance-level, not deep-clean scrubbing
+• Mopping is maintenance-level, not deep-clean scrubbing — it won't replace a real mop session

 Most robot vacuums that claim "mapping" use a camera or basic sensor array that builds a rough picture of your home over multiple cleaning runs.
 The map improves gradually, and the first few runs are somewhat chaotic as the robot figures out what's where.
 LiDAR works differently: a spinning laser rangefinder continuously measures distances in all directions, building a precise map in real time on the first run.
+Not the fifth run.
+Not after a "learning period."
+The first run.

-For most features this matters a little.
-For no-mop zones it matters a lot.
-When you draw a boundary around your living room area rug, you need that boundary to be accurate from the first run โ€” not after the robot has developed a better picture of your room layout over time.
+For most features, this matters a little.
+For no-mop zones, it matters a lot.
+When you draw a boundary around your living room area rug, you need that boundary to be accurate from the first cleaning cycle — not after the robot has developed a better picture of your room layout over time.
 With the S5 Max's LiDAR map, the zones you draw work correctly from day one.
+Your rug stays dry from the very first run.

-The 180ml electronic water tank is the other component that makes the mopping feature practical rather than gimmicky.
-Many robot mop systems use a passive reservoir that drips water at a fixed rate โ€” sometimes too much, sometimes too little.
-The S5 Max's electronic control adjusts water output based on your settings, so hardwood floors get light moisture and tile can get a more thorough pass.
-You're not guessing whether you're over-wetting your engineered wood.
+The 180ml electronic water tank is what separates the S5 Max's mopping from the passive-drip systems on cheaper models.
+Many robot mops use a gravity-fed reservoir that drips water at a fixed rate — sometimes too much on hardwood, sometimes too little on tile.
+The S5 Max's electronic control adjusts water output based on your settings in the app, so engineered hardwood gets light moisture and tile can get a more thorough pass.
+You're not guessing whether you're over-wetting your floors.

 Roborock S5 Max Specs